DataWaveProject/CAM_GW_pytorch_emulator/README.md

     ```
     pip install .
     ```
+3. (Optional) Install an additional package `pre-commit` to ensure consistent code format throughout development.
+If installed, it automatically runs on codebase before committing changes.
+Run below command to install pre-commit:
+    ```
+    pip install .[pre-commit]
+    pre-commit install
+    ```
+    The commands will automatically install the pre-commit package and configure the hooks that pre-commit uses.

-It is recommended this is done from inside a virtual environment.
+Note: It is recommended this is done from inside a virtual environment.

 # Model Description